 Although it can be uncomfortable, you can and should have conversations with your foster child about these topics.
 Read through the FAQs below for information and ideas to support you in having these conversations.
-To connect with other foster caregivers navigating these topics, visit our caregiver Facebook group.
 You can also learn more about Brave Conversations, our training for caregivers.

 It can feel awkward or difficult to start conversations about sex and relationships with young people in your care.
 But when you engage with youth in brave conversations about challenging topics, you model healthy relationships and build young people’s communication skills.

 There are many ways you can start a conversation.
 Some suggestions are below.
 Remember, these are not intended to be used as a “script”—the most important thing is that the conversation feels supportive, nonjudgmental, and authentic to you and your relationship with your foster child.

 Use Teachable Moments: There are touchpoints all around us that can be used for discussions.
 Books, movies, music, and social media all provide great conversation starters for discussing sexual health and helping youth connect their experiences to what others might have experienced.
 For example, if you are watching a TV show that portrays an abusive relationship, you could ask your child what they think about that couple, or who their favorite couple on the show is and why.